k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/08_batch_process_commands.md

 <p>
 Start the Batch process and sync all LU instances:

 - DC, specify the DC name to force the Batch process within the specified DC.
-This can also be defined in the Affinity parameter
+This can also be defined in the Affinity parameter:
   - AFFINITY, list of nodes and DCs to be involved in the Batch process command.
 - JOB_AFFINITY, affinity for the Batch process Job.
-- ASYNC, defines whether the Batch process should run on a sync or async mode, default is false.
+- ASYNC, defines whether the Batch process should run in a sync or async mode.
+Default is false.
 - GENERATE_ENTITIES_FIRST, if set to true, generate all entities before processing them.
 - FABRIC_COMMAND, Fabric command to be executed by the Batch process which can be any command that includes one '?' that represents an Entity ID.

 The following commands must be set:
   - Migration, "sync_instance <LUT>.?"
   - Broadway flow, ...
   - CDC republish, ...
-- ALLOW_MULTIPLY, set to true to multiply executions of the same batch process command (default is false).
+- ALLOW_MULTIPLY, when set to true, multiplies executions of the same Batch process command.
+Default is false.
 - MAX_NODES, the maximum nodes participating in the Batch process (random nodes).
-- MAX_WORKERS_PER_NODE, enables setting a lower number of maximum workers to run on each node than the maximum number of workers, defined in the config.ini file (MAX_WORKERS_PER_NODE parameter)./p>
+- MAX_WORKERS_PER_NODE, enables setting a lower number of maximum workers to run on each node than the maximum number of workers defined in the config.ini file (MAX_WORKERS_PER_NODE parameter)./p>

 </td>
 <td valign="top" width="300pxl">